If you are running or starting a label, this is the membership for you, offering our complete range of services.

 Youtube: Likewise since 2013, AIM is in regular contact with Youtube to assist AIM members with specific issues relating to Youtube which are not covered in any of Youtube’s large library of online support materials.

-Please contact Gee Davies for more details.
+Please contact Gee Davy for more details.

 Industry Checklists and AIM Guides